expo/atlas/README.md

 ## 🧑‍🤝‍🧑 Sharing stats files

-You can also open a previously created `stats.json` file:
+You can also open a previously created `stats.jsonl` file:

 ```
-$ npx expo-atlas ./path/to/stats.json
+$ npx expo-atlas ./path/to/stats.jsonl
 ```

 <div align="center">